PufferFinance/PufferPool/docs/PufferPool.md

 The PufferPool accesses state variables within [PufferPoolStorage](../src/struct/PufferPoolStorage.sol) to determine the exchange rate between ETH and pufETH.
 These are:

-* `uint256 ethAmount`: Keeps track of the ETH within the protocol, not locked in the beacon chain deposit contract
+* `uint256 ethAmount`: Keeps track of on-chain ETH pertaining to the protocol
-* `uint256 lockedETH`: The amount of ETH within the protocol, but locked in the beacon chain deposit contract
+* `uint256 lockedETH`: The amount of beacon chain ETH pertaining to the protocol
 * `uint256 pufETHTotalSupply`: The total outstanding amount of pufETH tokens
 * `uint256 lastUpdate`: The block number upon which these values were last updated